scotthomas27/wavemaker-docs/index.md

 ### Development

 Wavemaker is developed by [Iain Wood](https://github.com/mayasky76), who began working on it in 2016.
-The [@wavemaker](https://github.com/wavemakercards) project has had multiple release iterations since then.
+The [project](https://github.com/wavemakercards) has had multiple release iterations since then.
 The latest release is [Version 4](wavemakercards.com).

 ## Features